kkarrwrites/frontend-mentor-sunnyside-agency-landing-page/README.md

 I also plan to address the accessibly and HTML issues at a later date.

 Submitted to [Frontend Mentor](https://www.frontendmentor.io/solutions/html-css-oocss-javascript-vs-code-firefox-h8YK1ebx6k) on September 16, 2022.

+Update September 19, 2022: I fixed the accessibility and HTML issues found via the report on Frontend Mentor.